 Hour of the Gun (1967) begins with the statement “THIS PICTURE IS BASED ON FACT.
 THIS IS THE WAY IT HAPPENED.”
 While this film was more historically accurate than any previous, it did, of course, deviate from fact in several places, including the very scene that this statement appeared in.

-- “Bill Cody” – Aka “Buffalo Bill“, one of the most famed heroes of the Old West, whose “adventures” were almost entirely fictional.
+- “Bill Cody” AKA “Buffalo Bill“, was one of the most famed heroes of the Old West, whose “adventures” were almost entirely fictional.

 - “By ’83 … all we’d got was tourists” – Silver mining actually continued many years past that, though in decline.
 It’s unclear exactly when Tombstone became a tourist destination; the gunfight didn’t start to seriously enter pop culture until the 1920s.
 Tourism based on the gunfight is a major business in Tombstone today.